aquasecurity/defsec/avd_docs/google/gke/AVD-GCP-0054/docs.md

-### Ensure Container-Optimized OS (cos) is used for Kubernetes Engine Clusters Node image

 GKE supports several OS image types but COS is the recommended OS image to use on cluster nodes for enhanced security

 ### Impact